 - Anatoxin-a levels from 15 µg/L to 90 µg/L

-A Danger Health Advisory is recommended if sampling data confirm exceedance of one or more of the four thresholds.
+A Danger Health Advisory is recommended if sampling data confirm exceedance of one or more threshold.
 Consider closure of the affected waterbody.

 - Microcystins levels greater than 2,000 µg/L